marciomarquessouza/order-manager/client/readme.md

 ## Client (Frontend)

-IMPORTANT: First need to create a .env file with serviceAccountKey.json from firebase config
+IMPORTANT: First you need to create a `.env` file in `.\client` folder with `serviceAccountKey.json` from firebase config

 ```.env
 # To avoid message conflic with storybook